 Publicly, Republicans express confidence that Obama will approve the pipeline, which was the conventional wisdom throughout Washington before Election Day.
 But privately, some are less optimistic.

 “The expectation is that Obama is not going to approve it, or at least he’s going to try to drag it out longer,” said a former House Republican aide who would speak only on the condition of anonymity.

 Twenty Democratic senators are up for reelection in 2014, and that group includes big pipeline supporters such as Finance Committee Chairman Max Baucus of Montana, Mark Pryor of Arkansas, and Mark Begich of Alaska.

 “The constraint on the president is off to some extent, but his political team has to worry about several races,” said the former House aide.

-This article appears in the Jan.
-15, 2013, edition of National Journal Daily as GOP’s Keystone XL Pipeline Strategy Looks Familiar.
+This article appears in the January 15, 2013, edition of NJ Daily as GOP’s Keystone XL Pipeline Strategy Looks Familiar.